marksowell/DigitalOcean-Droplet-Deploy/README.md

 ## Requirements

 - A **DigitalOcean account** with:
-  - A project where you want the Droplet created
   - An existing **SSH key** already uploaded (you’ll provide its ID in the secrets)

 - A **domain managed in DigitalOcean DNS**: